-Figure 5: Main research themes for Period 4: Maturation (2020-2023), keywords co-occurrence analysis, n=248 out of N=9,805.
+Figure 5: Main research themes for Period 4: Maturation (2020–2023), keywords co-occurrence analysis, n=248 out of N=9,805.

-The thematic stabilization in the transition from the prior period of consolidation (2015-2019) depicted in Figure 4 to the period of maturation (2020-2023) mapped in Figure 5 is visible in the persistence of the two largest clusters – the political participation (red) and hashtag activism (green).
-Comparing the co-occurrence maps of the two time periods shows that in the maturation period, the political participation cluster merged with several clusters identified in the preceding period – namely, the collective action, protests, and electoral campaigns clusters – resulting in a large red cluster that is consequently labeled political participation-collective action.
+The thematic stabilization in the transition from the preceding consolidation period (2015–2019) depicted in Figure 4 to the maturation period (2020–2023) mapped in Figure 5 is visible in the persistence of the two largest clusters—political participation (red) and hashtag activism (green).
+Comparing the co-occurrence maps of the two time periods shows that in the maturation period, the political participation cluster merged with several clusters identified in the preceding period—namely, the collective action, protests, and electoral campaigns clusters—resulting in a large red cluster labeled political participation-collective action.

-The political participation-collective action cluster represents research centered around individual-level participation, such as the relationships between social media engagement and offline political participation or voting (Boulianne et al., 2020; Oser et al., 2022), as well as research centered on the intermediate level, studying collective processes such as how social media affordances enable and constrain movement organizing (Etter & Albu, 2021; Li et al., 2021).
-Important concepts explored under this theme include efficacy (Chon & Park, 2020) and repertoires (Leong et al., 2020).
+The political participation-collective action cluster represents research centered around individual-level participation, such as the relationships between social media engagement and offline political participation or voting (Boulianne et al., 2020; Oser et al., 2022), and research centered on the intermediate level, studying collective processes such as how social media affordances enable and constrain movement organizing (Etter & Albu, 2021; Li et al., 2021).
+Important concepts under this theme include efficacy (Chon & Park, 2020) and repertoires (Leong et al., 2020).

-In contrast to the single hashtag activism cluster identified in the consolidation period, terms that relate to this theme in the maturation period split into a main cluster focused on gender movements and issues (green) and a separate, smaller cluster focused on race-related movements and issues (turquoise).
-Research focused on gender-related movements studied the paradigmatic #metoo movement, as well as feminist movements throughout the world, with developing countries such as India, Turkey, and Iran attracting much scholarly attention.
-Research focused on race-related movements studied the paradigmatic case study of #blacklivesmatter and introduced new topics like police brutality (Lake et al., 2021; Wang & Liu, 2021).
+Unlike the single hashtag activism cluster identified in the consolidation period, terms that relate to this theme in the maturation period divided into a main cluster focused on gender movements and issues (green) and a separate, smaller cluster focused on race-related movements and issues (turquoise).
+Research focused on gender-related movements studied the paradigmatic #MeToo movement and feminist movements throughout the world, with developing countries like India, Turkey, and Iran attracting considerable attention.
+Research focused on race-related movements studied the paradigmatic case study of the #BlackLivesMatter movement and introduced new topics like police brutality (Lake et al., 2021; Wang & Liu, 2021).

-The political participation-collective action cluster is located on the opposite side of the map in Figure 5 from the hashtag activism cluster, and between them lie three other clusters.
-The first is a new cluster focused on global policy issues (pink), primarily Covid-19 and climate change.
-The global pandemic that began in 2020 gave rise to new streams of research on topics like medical epistemic authority (Callard & Perego, 2021; Roth & Gadebusch-Bondio, 2022), identity and community making (Abidin & Zeng, 2020; Outley et al., 2021) and resistance to government mandates (Norstrom & Sarna, 2021; de Saint Laurent et al., 2021).
-Alongside these portrayals of citizen empowerment, research also dealt with phenomena that pose challenges for democratic stability, such as polarization and conspiracy theories (Freelon et al., 2020; Valenzuela et al., 2021).
+In the map in Figure 5, the political participation-collective action cluster is opposite from the hashtag activism cluster, with three clusters lying between them.
+The first is a new cluster focused on global policy issues (pink), primarily COVID-19 and climate change.
+The global pandemic that began in 2020 sparked new research streams on topics like medical epistemic authority (Callard & Perego, 2021; Roth & Gadebusch-Bondio, 2022), identity and community-making (Abidin & Zeng, 2020; Outley et al., 2021) and resistance to government mandates (Norstrom & Sarna, 2021; de Saint Laurent et al., 2021).
+Alongside these portrayals of citizen empowerment, research also addressed phenomena that pose challenges for democratic stability, such as polarization and conspiracy theories (Freelon et al., 2020; Valenzuela et al., 2021).

 The two remaining clusters in the bottom part of the map in Figure 5 are highly interconnected.
 One is the descendant of the revolutions cluster from the consolidation period (blue).
-However, its focus shifted, as research on the Arab Spring and other revolutions declined, while research on nationalism and repression rose, with the United States, China and Brazil serving as central empirical locations.
+However, its focus shifted, as research on the Arab Spring and other revolutions declined, while research on nationalism and repression rose, with the United States, China, and Brazil serving as central empirical locations.
 Hence, in the maturation period, the blue cluster is labeled democratic instability.
-This cluster represents the increasing complexity of SMSM research: alongside studies that highlight the democratizing effects of social media, this cluster involves research on the repressive aftermath of some of the Arab uprisings (Lee, 2021; Ozduzen & McGarry, 2020) and the techniques that governments use to thwart collective action (Pan & Siegel, 2020; Earl et al., 2022).
+This cluster represents the increasing complexity of SMSM research.
+Alongside studies highlighting the democratizing effects of social media, this cluster includes research on the repressive aftermath of some of the Arab uprisings (Lee, 2021; Ozduzen & McGarry, 2020) and the techniques that governments use to hinder collective action (Earl et al., 2022;Pan & Siegel, 2020).